Shivamsharma27/MIPS_32_Verilog_Implementation/README.md

                       m.read_data_memory_ID_EX_stage.v
                       n.write_destination_reg_ID_EX_stage.v

-3. EXECUTION_UNIT:- This unit take data and control signals from the previous stage and performs operations accordingly.Follwing arer the files used to implement the funcioning for this stage.
+3. EXECUTION_UNIT:- This unit take data and control signals from the previous stage and performs operations accordingly.Following are the files used to implement the funcioning for this stage.

           1.mux_A
           2.mux_B.v